 Samuel Fate is the ruler of a vast inter-stellar empire that threatens the world of the Course Books, who first appears in The Inclination to Destiny and becomes the chief antagonist.
 Originator of the Long Night; destroyed in the New Day.

 Absolutely nothing is known about Samuel Fate and very little is given about his empire.
 He is a mage of unspeakable power, and commands an army that wields both magic and technology.
-He is known by Laytami Gudersnipe and identified rather cryptically as "the one we missed".
-This eludes to the idea that he, or his ancestors, escaped destruction at the end of the Mage Wars, and originated from the Dynastic era.
-(Some cultists believe him to be a descendant, or successor, of Joseph Manse; but the Foundation dismissed this hypothesis, on grounds that Manse and all his most capable followers, died with their campaign in the Sixth Age).
+He is known to Laytami Gudersnipe and identified rather cryptically as "the one we missed".
+This suggests he, or his ancestors, escaped destruction at the end of the Mage Wars, and originated from the Dynastic era.
+(Some cultists believe him to be a descendant, or successor, of Joseph Manse; but the Foundation dismissed this hypothesis, on grounds that Manse and all his most capable followers, died with their campaign in the Sixth Age.
+Samuel Fate himself never showed the Manse cult any preference, but crushed them without mercy and superimposed his own name on histories of their founder).

 Various characters throughout the canon refer to areas of the Multi-Verse in which "the Mage Wars never stopped", and it is hinted that Fate and his empire may be only one of dozens like it, in such places.
 However, victory over Samuel Fate appears to be the one thing necessary to secure the continued existence of the world as we know it.